 Pet Microchipping - Valley Veterinary Hospital of Helena

 At Valley Veterinary Hospital of Helena we know how much you love your furry family members.
-Dr. Armstrong and Dr. Dawn Reisinger in Helena, Montana can help keep pets safe.
+Dr. Dawn Reisinger in Helena, Montana can help keep pets safe.
 If your pet has ever wandered away from home or the thought of losing your pet causes you to panic, then microchipping your pet is the best option.
 Even if your dog or cat has a collar with their name and your address and phone number on it, if the collar is lost whoever finds your pet will not know who they belong to.

 What Pets can be Microchipped?